gatsby-inc/gatsby-starter-newsletter/README.md

 - Handle the POST requests with form data that the UI provided makes upon submission (see Additional Docs below).
 - Gracefully handle any errors per the validation rules.
 - The front-end should show any validation errors returned from unsuccessful form submissions.
-- Persist successful form submissions locally by writing to a JSON file.
+- Persist successful form submissions locally by writing to a JSON file (see Persisting submissions below).
-- Include unit tests for your implementation.
+- Include automated tests for your implementation.
 - Choose _only one_ of the following requirements:
   - Write your code in TypeScript.
   - Add an additional field to the form and endpoint that might be useful such as phone number, zip code, or desired newsletter frequency.